dansmyers/IntroToCS/Labs/D-My_Heart_Will_Go_On.md

 ```
 cp ../Lab_12/Titanic.csv .
 ```
-Recall that `..` in the shell refers to the parent directory and `.` refers to the current directory.
+Recall that `..` in the shell refers to the parent directory and `.` refers to the current directory, so this command is finding the `Titanic.csv` file in the sibling `Lab_12` directory and then copying it to the current `Lab_13` directory.

 Make a new file called `model.py` and put the following code inside it:
 ```